signal-kite/articles/articles/check-list-for-landing-page.md

 You can put it anywhere in your website but for the best results, copy it into the root folder.
 The file should be called favicon.ico.

 ##### How to insert it?
-In your HTML file add the following code (inside the "<head>" tag):
+In your HTML file add the following code (inside the "&lt;head&gt;" tag):
 ```
 <link rel="icon" type="image/x-icon" href="/favicon.ico" />
 ```